LinLin1230/SoundLab/README.md

 ### Buffer Usage

-Tho program record and save data to file immediately.
+The program record and save data to file immediately.
 The same data will also be sent to a buffer for further process like volume calculation.
 Buffer usage indicates the usage of buffer.
 From empty 0% to full 100%.
 If it increase continuously, it means the data processing speed is lower than data generation speed.
 When the buffer if full (nearly 100%).
 New data will not be able to added to the buffer.